aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 Before compiling the SDK and using it, you need to make sure that these software have been installed.
 On Ubuntu, can use the apt install command to install the corresponding package.
 Under Cygwin, use the Setup program that comes with Cygwin to install.

 Under Windows, the SDK does not support compilation in environments other than Cygwin.
-If you must run outside of Cygwin (for example, a cross-compiler using Windows as the Build environment), please refer to [Use Windows as Compiler Environment](####Use Windows as Compiler Environment) chapter to adjust the compiled files.
+If you must run outside of Cygwin (for example, a cross-compiler using Windows as the Build environment), please refer to [Use Windows as Compiler Environment](#Use-Windows-As-CompilerE-nvironment) chapter to adjust the compiled files.

 When porting the SDK on RTOS, the libcurl dependency should be ported or the RPC method should be rewritten.

-### Preparation for compilation
+### Preparation for Compilation
-#### BoAT IoT Framework SDK source path
+#### BoAT IoT Framework SDK Source Path
 In the save path of the SDK source code, starting from the root directory, the directory names at all levels should be composed of English letters, numbers, underscores or minus signs, and there should be no spaces, Chinese, and special symbols such as plus signs, @, and bracket.